Harry Potter influences and analogues: The Bible

 A number of commentators have drawn attention to the Biblical themes and references in J. K. Rowling's final Harry Potter novel, Harry Potter and the Deathly Hallows.
-In an August 2007 issue of Newsweek, Lisa Miller commented that Harry dies and then comes back to life to save humankind, like Christ.
-She points out the title of the chapter in which this occurs—"King's Cross"—a possible allusion to Christ's cross.
+In an August 2007 issue of Newsweek, Lisa Miller opined that Harry dies and then comes back to life to save humankind, like Christ.
+She points out the title of the chapter in which this occurs — "King's Cross" — a reference to the station on the London Underground, but also a possible allusion to Christ's cross.
 Also, she outlines the scene in which Harry is temporarily dead, pointing out that it places Harry in a very heaven-like setting where he talks to a father figure "whose supernatural powers are accompanied by a profound message of love."
 Jeffrey Weiss adds, in the Dallas Morning News, that the biblical quotation "And the last enemy that shall be destroyed is death" (1 Corinthians 15:26), featured on the tombstones of Harry's parents, refers to Christ's resurrection.

 The quotation on Dumbledore's family tomb, "Where your treasure is, your heart will be also", is from Matthew 6:21, and refers to knowing which things in life are of true value.

 "They're very British books", Rowling revealed to an Open Book conference in October 2007, "So on a very practical note Harry was going to find biblical quotations on tombstones, [but] I think those two particular quotations he finds on the tombstones at Godric's Hollow, they (…) almost epitomize the whole series."

 Aeschylus and William Penn

 Deathly Hallows begins with a pair of epigraphs, one from Quaker leader William Penn's More Fruits of Solitude and one from Aeschylus' The Libation Bearers.
 "I really enjoyed choosing those two quotations because one is pagan, of course, and one is from a Christian tradition", Rowling said.
-"I'd known it was going to be those two passages since 'Chamber' was published.
+"I'd known it was going to be those two passages since Chamber was published.
 I always knew [that] if I could use them at the beginning of book seven then I'd cued up the ending perfectly.
 If they were relevant, then I went where I needed to go.
 They just say it all to me, they really do."